-We deliver market analysis based on earnings data, institutional activity, and broader economic trends.
+We deliver structured market intelligence based on earnings analysis and institutional trading patterns.
 Vice President JD Vance recently defended his stock trading activities as disclosed in President Donald Trump's financial filings, while simultaneously expressing support for a ban on congressional stock trading.
 Vance's dual stance has drawn attention to the ongoing debate over lawmakers' financial transactions.

 Live News